Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Multi-factor authentication (MFA) blocks 99.9% of automated credential attacks (Microsoft).
 MFA requires two or more verification factors—something you know (password), something you have (phone/security key), or something you are (biometrics)—before granting access.
 For Canadian businesses, MFA is the single most effective security control you can deploy, and it’s increasingly required by cyber insurers and compliance frameworks.

 MFA requires two or more verification methods before granting access to an account.
 Instead of relying on a password alone, MFA adds a second (or third) layer of proof that you’re who you claim to be.
-This dramatically raises the bar for attackers.
+This dramatically raises the bar for attackers, and it’s why MFA is now considered table stakes.

 Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 10 to 150 employees since 2012.
 With a 93% first-contact resolution rate and CISSP-certified security leadership, Fusion Computing delivers monitoring, help desk, and security services aligned to CIS Controls v8.1.